 Stay connected with the latest Stakeholder News from Sunshine Coast Tourism and industry partners!
 Receive updates on our marketing campaigns, important announcements, get involved with co-operative marketing opportunities, receive news about upcoming events – and much more!

-Tourism Industry Update: Municipal & Regional District Tax Program (MRDT)
+Provincial Sales Tax (PST) and Municipal & Regional Tax Program (MRDT)

-The MRDT is an up-to three percent tax applied to sales of short-term accommodations provided in participating areas of British Columbia on behalf of municipalities, regional districts and eligible entities.
-The MRDT is jointly administered by Ministry of Finance, Ministry of Tourism, Arts and Culture, and Destination BC.
+This program is jointly administered by the Ministry of Finance, Ministry of Tourism, Arts and Culture, and Destination BC.
 To promote a coordinated and efficient use of funds, the following MRDT program principles have been adopted:

 - Effective tourism marketing, programs, and projects

 - Effective local-level stakeholder support and inter-community collaboration

 - Coordinated and complementary marketing efforts to broader provincial marketing strategies and tactics

 - Fiscal prudence and accountability.